zahur76/dj-rest_auth/README.md

         }
 ```

 Setting REST_USE_JWT = True will make the /drf-rest-auth/login return a bearer token is so required.
-My prefernce is to set to False and use the ```api/token``` endpoint.
+My preference is to set it to False and use the ```api/token``` endpoint.

-Notes: The email confirmation view does not exist with dj-rest-auth so it must me overwritten to use django-allauth confirm mail or a custom template.
+Notes: The email confirmation template does not exist with dj-rest-auth so it must me overwritten to use django-allauth confirm mail or a custom template.

 Update REST_FRAMEWORK settings:
  ```